Helping Your Student Succeed

 Parents of International Students

-If your student is studying at the University on a student visa and is suspected of academic dishonesty, your student should contact the International Services Office (ISO) to discuss how academic honesty penalties might affect their US immigration permissions in either of the following scenarios.
+If your student is studying at the University on a student visa and is suspected of doing something that violates the academic honesty policy, your student should contact the International Services Office (ISO) to discuss how academic honesty penalties might affect their US immigration permissions in either of the following scenarios.

 If your undergraduate student has a second or third suspected policy violation or your graduate student has any suspected violation, the student may be separated (suspended or expelled) from the University.
 Students who are separated from the University are no longer eligible for University of Rochester immigration sponsorship as they will not maintain enrollment at the University.